Several dead as Cyclone Batsirai slams into Madagascar | DW | 06.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The tropical storm struck Madagascar's eastern coast at full force.
-Reports suggest several towns have experienced widespread damage and flooding.
+The tropical storm struck Madagascar's eastern coast at full force, killing at least six people.
+Several towns have experienced widespread damage and flooding, according to reports.

-Some 40,000 people were move to emergency accommodation; those who remained used sandbags to prevent their roofs from blowing away
+Cyclone Batsirai has left a trail of devastation including collapsed buildings, power cuts and flooding

 The cyclone struck the Mananjary district, more than 530 kilometers (310 miles) southeast of the capital Antananarivo at around 20:00 local time (1700 UTC) on Saturday.